«…Ithaca itself lies lower and further to the West,

 Oddyseus as beggar speaks for a long time.
 Telemachus explains that he has the people on his side.
-Analyses the problem with the suitors and sends Evmaeus to Penelope; however, he asks for instructions whom to see and whom to avoid since of course he does not want to be seen by Laertes.
+He analyses the problem with the suitors and sends Evmaeus to Penelope; however, he asks for instructions about/on to see and whom to avoid since of course he does not want to be seen by Laertes.
 (Od. book 16, 5-155, Lines151, about an hour)

 Instructions of the arrival in the city and perseverance to humiliations, house weapons΄ hiding, secret planning, test of loyalty of everyone.
 Other details.
 (Od.
 Book 16, 156-322, Lines 167, about three hours).

 Complete duration of those events about five hours, Lines from Od.
 Book 15, 554- Od.
 Book 16, 322.
 326 Lines in total.